zeidsolh/CS260AHW01/README.md

 Modal Medley 🛴🛹💨

-In order to run the website:
+In order to open the website:

 Run the command: npm start